Ä¢¹½ÊÓÆµ

 People

-One of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.6% of the neighborhoods in America.
+The neighborhood stands out for having an average per capita income lower than 99.6% of the neighborhoods in the United States.
 Also of note, 65.8% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, single parenting is hard.
 But you don't have to tell the neighborhood about it; they already know.
 24.6% of this neighborhood's households are run by single mothers, which is a higher concentration than Ä¢¹½ÊÓÆµ found in 98.7% of American neighborhoods.
 Further Ä¢¹½ÊÓÆµ research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.